 17.1 Time of Collection.
-CONTRACTOR shall make systematic collections in such a manner that the CUSTOMER receiving the service can predict the day on which collection will be made.
+CONTRACTOR shall make systematic collections in such a manner that CUSTOMERS receiving the services can predict and generally rely on the day on which collection will be made.
 All materials collected shall be collected on the same day at the roadside.
-Charge for the costs of collection distances beyond the roadside will be provided in the rates.
+Charge for the costs of collection distances beyond the roadside will be provided in the Rates.
 If the day for collection falls on a holiday, CONTRACTOR may make the collection on the day preceding or the day following the regular collection day, if adequate advance notice is provided to the affected CUSTOMERS.

 17.2 Disposal.
-All WASTE which is not diverted shall be removed and deposited at the LANDFILL.
+All SOLID WASTE which is not diverted shall be removed and deposited at the LANDFILL.
 CONTRACTOR shall have the right to salvage materials prior to disposal, pursuant to the limitations of its solid waste facility permit.
 These salvaged materials then become DIVERTIBLE MATERIALS.

 17.3 Residential Recycling Containers.
-CONTRACTOR shall provide and distribute to all single and all multi-unit (less than five units) residential CUSTOMERS at least one recycling container per residential living unit, and any amount of additional containers upon CUSTOMER request.
+CONTRACTOR shall provide and distribute to all single and all multi-unit (less than five units) residential CUSTOMERS at least one recycling container per residential living unit, and any number of additional recycling containers upon CUSTOMER request.
 CUSTOMERS will not be charged for such containers.
 The cost of supplying, repairing, and replacing such recycling containers shall be borne by CONTRACTOR and become a part of the rate review process.
-Ownership of the recycling containers purchased by CONTRACTOR under this AGREEMENT shall be and remain with CONTRACTOR.
+Ownership of the recycling containers purchased by CONTRACTOR under the AGREEMENT shall be and remain with CONTRACTOR.

 17.4 Other Residential Recycling Containers.
 CONTRACTOR shall work in good faith with the owners and residents of residential multi-units with five or more living units, to provide recycling services in containers appropriately sized for the CUSTOMER.
 These may be individual containers for each living unit or centralized collection containers.
 The cost of supplying, repairing, and replacing such recycling containers shall be borne by CONTRACTOR and become a part of the rate review process.
-Ownership of the recycling containers purchased by CONTRACTOR under this AGREEMENT shall be and remain with CONTRACTOR.
+Ownership of the recycling containers purchased by CONTRACTOR under the AGREEMENT shall be and remain with CONTRACTOR.

-17.5 Other Recycling Containers.
+17.5 Other Non-Residential Recycling Containers.
 CONTRACTOR shall provide recycling containers to industrial/commercial CUSTOMERS which are appropriately sized for the service to be provided, and at a rate set by the AGENCY.
 The cost of supplying, repairing, and replacing such recycling containers shall be reflected in the rate set by AGENCY for this service.
-Ownership of the recycling containers purchased by CONTRACTOR under this AGREEMENT shall be and remain with CONTRACTOR.
+Ownership of the recycling containers purchased by CONTRACTOR under the AGREEMENT shall be and remain with CONTRACTOR.
 Depending on the materials collected and the service provided, a collection rate may also be set.

 17.6 Materials Collected.
-CONTRACTOR shall collect and remove on at least a weekly basis, regardless of the weather conditions, the following SOLID WASTE from all CUSTOMERS:
+CONTRACTOR shall collect and remove on at least a weekly basis, regardless of weather conditions, the following SOLID WASTE from all CUSTOMERS:

 (a) WASTE;